LNG pricing – the enemy within (and the one at the door)

 Back to the market.
 I have just said that as the Asian market is going to be stacked solid by Kanga LNG, all the old ex-US-bound LNG comes back into the Atlantic with no place to go.
 No producer west of Qatar is going to place any LNG in Asia anymore over the next couple of years.

-They can go to South America but this tiny consuming region cannot swallow enough in order to put a meaningful dent into the market.
+They can go to South America but this tiny consuming region cannot swallow enough to put a meaningful dent into the market.
 Remains just – Europe.

 Let’s do the scan.
 Essentially you have Mediterranean terminals, Atlantic Spain and France, the UK, North Western Europe, and the new Baltic coast players.